bcgsc/pori/docs/graphkb/matching/gene.md

 ## Match by Name

-Like before, the first thing done is to match the input name
+As before, the first thing done is to match the input name

 ![match by name](../images/pori-gene-matching-2.png)